hubmapconsortium/spatial-transcriptomics-pipeline/README.md

 ## Inputs
 Necessary parameters can be passed in through a `yml` file, or inline if the remaining required parameters are specified through the `parameter_json` input file.
 Nested entries need to be provided as input records (`yml`) or as a nested dictionary (`json`).
 Variable types noted with a *?* are optional inputs.

+Images are expected to be in `tiff` format with a consistent file structure for all FOVs.
+If needed, images can be converted from proprietary formats with [ImageJ Bioformats](https://bio-formats.readthedocs.io/en/stable/users/imagej/load-images.html#using-bio-formats-to-load-images-into-imagej).

 **File inputs cannot be provided through `json` input, and must be provided either in-line or as a `yml`**.
 A combination of `yml` and `json` input can be used, and it is recommended to store all values that will be true for any run of a dataset in the `json` file, and to store anything that may be run-dependent (ex. `selected_fovs` or `n_processes`) in the `yml` file.
 For any parameter defined in both the `yml` and `json` inputs, the `json` input takes priority.